-The Midwest RADFest is hosted and supported by Southwest Michigan's oldest professional dance company, Wellspring/Cori Terry & Dancers.
-The festival is a juried event held in downtown Kalamazoo with most events scheduled at the Epic Center.
-The festival features the best in modern, post-modern, and contemporary dance from all over the world.
-RADFest offers emerging, professional, and experimental artists the opportunity to present their work without financial commitment; while including opportunities for professional development, master classes, lectures, discussion panels, and networking events.
+The Midwest RADFest is hosted and supported by Wellspring/Cori Terry & Dancers, Southwest Michigan’s oldest professional dance company.
+The festival is a juried event held in downtown Kalamazoo, with most events taking place at the Epic Center.
+RADFest showcases the best in modern, post-modern, and contemporary dance from around the world.

-RADFest 2025 will present live stage performance, installation and alternative space works, a Screendance film series, master classes, workshops, a mediated discussion group, youth showcase, and several different networking opportunities for artists and patrons.
-Selected artists receive a presenting stipend and opportunity to apply for lodging assistance.
-All artists receive promotional and media coverage.
-Additionally, RADFest offers audience development events; open rehearsals, Q & A sessions, open lectures, and interactive performances
+RADFest 2027 will present live stage performances, installation and site-specific works, a screendance film series, master classes, workshops, facilitated discussion groups, a youth showcase, and a variety of networking opportunities for artists and audiences.
+Selected artists receive a presenting stipend and may apply for lodging assistance.
+All participating artists receive promotional and media support.

 KALAMAZOO, MICHIGAN